Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability: Methodology

 The density of an aqueous KMnO$_{4}$ solution can be written as a function of the fluid temperature, $\vartheta$, the water density at temperature $\vartheta$, $\rho_0$, and the KMnO$_{4}$ concentration, $C$ \citep{Novotny1988}.
 Please note that also the water density can be computed from the temperature of the fluid, and therefore the parameters that need to be measured to determine the solution density are $\vartheta$ (which we assume to be uniform over the cell and constant during the experiment) and the local value of $C$ (inferred from optical measurements).
 The density difference between the two fluid layers is $\Delta\rho =\rho_{M}-\rho_0$, where $\rho_{M}=\rho(C=C_{M})$ and $C_{M}$ are determined prior to each experiment.
-The density of the mixture, $\rho(C)$, is well approximated by a linear function of the solute concentration (see Appendix~\ref{sec:appfluids}), by the equation:
+At a given temperature, the density of the mixture obtained from empirical correlations \citep{Novotny1988} is well described by a function of $C$ and $C^{3/2}$.
+However, within the range of mass fraction considered here, this correlation is well approximated by a linear function of the solute concentration (see Appendix~\ref{sec:appfluids}) as:

 This equation complies with the assumption of linear density-concentration dependency that is typically made in simulations, thus ensuring a reliable comparison.
 Measurements of the concentration field are inferred from the transmitted light intensities, this process being described in detail in the next section.